Are you looking for killer call to action examples that will inspire your customers to take action?

 We couldn’t write this blog post on calls to action without referring to our parent company, OptinMonster.
 If you follow their blog (which you really should if you want to master lead generation tactics), you’ll notice they end their posts with a consistent call to action.

-And this is a pretty common practice for most blogs.
+And this is a pretty standard practice for most blogs.

 This small phrase asks people to share the post (if they enjoyed it, of course) on various social media platforms.
 Examples like this are an important reminder that not all CTAs need to be sales-driven.